Surrey Homes & Real Estate

 - South Surrey: Largest neighbourhood plus Crescent Beach

 - Whalley: One of the city's oldest neighbourhoods, located in the northwest corner

-Home prices throughout Surrey vary widely, from the low $100s to more than $10 million for a custom mansion on multiple acres.
+Home prices throughout Surrey vary widely, from the low $100s in more affordable neighbourhoods to more than $10 million for a custom mansion built by one of Surrey's popular homebuilders on multiple acres in the city's most expensive neighbourhoods.
 The real estate market for detached, single-family homes could start in the low- to mid- $300s and span upwards of $1.1 million.